From the Mountains

 The birth of a literary work resembles the growth of a tree.
 It requires favorable circumstances.

 Firstly, there must be a seed, the Mother of All Things.
 Secondly, it cannot lack for soil, nor can it make do without the sunlight’s warmth, the rain’s moisture or the wind’s caress.

 In the case of The Last Quarter of the Moon, however, first there was soil, and only then was there a seed.
-For this land that turns muddy as the ice thaws in the spring, is shaded by green trees in the summer and is covered by motley leaves in the autumn and endless snow-white in the winter, is very familiar to me.
+For this land that turns muddy as the ice thaws in the spring, shaded by green trees in the summer and covered by motley leaves in the autumn and endless snow-white in the winter, is very familiar to me.